 With my family’s help, I was able to rescue my son, but soon thereafter, my trafficker found me and forced me back into prostitution.
 Having witnessed my trafficker hurting other women, I was afraid he would do the same to me if I did not comply with his demands.
 Thanks to an anonymous tip, I was rescued by authorities later that year.

 I am well now and continue to cooperate with U.S. authorities.
-Tapestri helped me through this process of healing by paying my rent and assisting with medical visits and bills, permanent residency and immigration paperwork, mental health counseling and ESL training.
+Tapestri helped me through this process of healing by proving me with housing and assisting with medical visits and bills, permanent residency and immigration paperwork, mental health counseling and ESL training.
 I’m also happy to say I helped authorities locate and rescue other minors trafficked and held by my trafficker.

 Sabrin’s Healing Heart